 Sign up for a free 15-day trial to take BigCommerce for a test drive today!

-#4 – Squarespace — The Best for Artists, Photographers, and Creatives
+#5 – Squarespace — The Best for Showcasing & Selling Creative Work

 Get everything you need to tell your brand story and put your visuals at the forefront of the user experience.
 Includes dozens of stunning pre-made visual-focused templates, social media marketing tools, and shoppable Instagram posts.
 Plans start at $18 per month.

-As a photographer, artist, or creative, you rely heavily on imagery and branding to help sell your work online.
+If you rely heavily on imagery and branding to help sell your work online, Squarespace is an excellent choice that puts your visuals front and center.
 Since users can’t interact with what you’re selling, photos, videos, and your website have to do the heavy lifting for you.

-Most of them require very little editing on your part, but you can customize the template you choose using Squarespace’s intuitive what-you-see-is-what-you-get (WYSIWYG) site editor.
+Most of them require very little editing on your part since they look aesthetically pleasing out of the box.
+But you can easily customize the template you choose using an intuitive what-you-see-is-what-you-get (WYSIWYG) editor.

-It’s 100% drag-and-drop and changing colors across your entire site takes just a few seconds.
-So, all you have to do is apply your branding, upload your images and videos, set up your product listings, and you’re good to go.
+Changing colors across your entire site takes just a few seconds.
+So, all you have to do is choose a template, apply your branding, upload your images and videos, set up your product listings, and you’re good to go.

 On top of regular products, you can sell premium spots on your calendar for custom work or consultations using the online booking tool.